An estimation procedure for the Hawkes process: Refinements

-Estimating the support of the excitement function of a Hawkes process corresponds to estimating the largest lag of a nonzero thinning-coefficient (matrix) of the approximating INAR sequence.
+Estimating the support of the excitement function of a Hawkes process corresponds to estimating the largest lag of a nonzero reproduction-coefficient (matrix) of the approximating INAR sequence.
 In view of the VAR($p$) representation of INAR($p$) sequences from Corollary~\ref{AR-representation}, we can use any model-selection procedure stemming from traditional time series analysis; see Chapter 4.3 of \citet{luetkepohl05} for an overview of such procedures in the multivariate context.
-For comparison of different order-selection methods for univariate INAR($p$) sequences; see \citet{marques05} .
+For comparison of different order-selection methods for univariate INAR($p$) sequences; see \citet{marques05}.
 As a most common example, we apply Akaike's information criterion (AIC); see \citet{akaike73}.
 We work in the setup of Definition~\ref{hawkes_estimator}.
 The starting point is a sample of a $d$-variate Hawkes process on $[0,T]$ together with a preliminary bin-size $\Delta_0>0$.
-In our experience, a preliminary bin-size such that there is about one event in average per bin and component is a good choice.
-With respect to this $\Delta_0$, we calculate the bin-count sequence(s) as in \eqref{bin_count_sequence}.
-Now let $n_0:= \lfloor T/\Delta_0\rfloor$ and $s_0>0$ be some very large support, e.g., $s_0= T/10$.
-Then, for $p \in\{ 1,2,\dots , \lceil s_0/\Delta_0\rceil\}$, we calculate Akaike's information criterion
+In our experience, a preliminary bin-size of about one event on an average per bin and component is a good choice{; see the argumentation on the distributional error in Section~\ref{choice_of_bin_size}.} With respect to this $\Delta_0$, we calculate the bin-count sequence(s) {from the data} as in \eqref{bin_count_sequence}.
+Now let $n_0:= \lfloor T/\Delta_0\rfloor${, $p_0 \in\N$, and let $s_0 := p_0\Delta_0>0$} be some very large support, e.g., $s_0= T/10$.
+Then, for{ $p \in\{ 1,2,\dots , p_0\}$}, we calculate Akaike's information criterion